klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/mainbridge.md

 # Namespace mainbridge

-Namespace `mainbridge` provides APIs for ENs of the main chain (Mainnet or Baobab testnet).
+The namespace `mainbridge` provides APIs for ENs of the main chain (Mainnet or Baobab testnet).

 ## mainbridge_nodeInfo